BIGWALDOR/data-structures-algorithms/Big-O-Notation/Timing-Our-Code.md

 - Demonstrates the execution of both solutions using code snippets and explains the mathematical formula used in the second solution.

--Different factors to determine which solution is "better" are discussed, such as speed, memory usage, readability, and brevity.
+- Different factors to determine which solution is "better" are discussed, such as speed, memory usage, readability, and brevity.
 The focus in this video is primarily on speed.

 - The use of timing functions to measure the execution time of code is explained, along with a demonstration using the two solutions.